zakariahmusic/DevUtils-app/README.md

 Format/Validate JSON, encode/decode Base64, convert timestamps, debug JWT… with just one click!
 Native macOS app and works offline.

 # A friendly note ❤️
-DevUtils is a **paid source available** app.
+DevUtils is a **paid "source-available"** app.
 That means I'm selling the pre-built version of the app.
 It takes time and effort to develop, distribute, maintain, and provide supports.
 If you like the app, please consider [buying here](https://devutils.app) (one-time purchase).
 That would help me a lot!
 Thank you very much! 🙏

 # Source code